gardehal/python-playlist/README.md

 1. Instruct the program to fetch all videos from this channel uploaded after 31st of december, 2021:
     - $ `python main -f i0 2021-12-31`
     - This may take some time, depending on the videos available on the channel since given date.
 Updates will be given when available.
 This message will be given when finished:
-      - `Fetched 3 for playlist "YouTube feed" successfully.`
+      - `Fetched 3 for playlist "YouTube favourites" successfully.`
 1. Check the detailed print of the playlist, here including ALL information available:
     - $ `python main -dp i0 True True True True`
 1. Or less verbose details, which has most of the information a user needs:
     - $ `python main -dp i0`
     - The print would look something like this:
-      - `name: YouTube feed, lastWatchedIndex: 1, playWatchedStreams: False, allowDuplicates: False, description: `
+      - `name: YouTube favourites, lastWatchedIndex: 1, playWatchedStreams: False, allowDuplicates: False, description: `
       - `   StreamSources`
       - `   0 - name: SmarterEveryDay - YouTube, isWeb: True, streamSourceTypeId: 2, enableFetch: True`
       - `   `